lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 Finally, everything should be ready and your website should be accessible 7 your custom domain and with secure SSL Certificate.

-# STEP 8- Review & Next Steps.
+# Review & Next Steps.

 So, now we have learned how to create and set up a single page application using AWS CloudFront.